adrn/makecite/README.md

 makecite my_script.py
 ```

-Get bibtex records for packages used in all `.py` scripts in the current directory and store to a `.bib` file:
+Get bibtex records for packages used in all `.py` scripts in the current directory and store to a `.bib` file called "software_refs.bib":

 ```
-makecite --ext=.py .
+makecite --ext=.py -o software_refs.bib .
 ```

 Get bibtex records for packages used in all `.py` scripts and IPython notebook, `.ipynb`, files in two paths `my_code` and `my_notebooks`: